CircusTrix: History

-By the end of 2016, CircusTrix had 40 parks throughout the world; by February 2019 the number had grown to 319 parks operating, with a dozen other locations pending.
+By the end of 2016, CircusTrix had 40 parks throughout the world; by February 2019 the number had grown to 319 parks operating.

 In January 2017, CircusTrix closed a round of private equity funding with Palladium Equity Partners for a fee estimated to be upwards of $200 million.
 According to The Wall Street Journal, the investment "represents the first significant move by private equity in the nascent indoor recreation sector."
 In March 2017, CircusTrix acquired trampoline park operator Rockin' Jump Holdings in a deal backed by Palladium Equity Partners.

 In February 2018, CircusTrix acquired the Sky Zone chain of indoor trampoline parks and family entertainment centers.
 After completing the Sky Zone acquisition, CircusTrix had a total of 287 facilities and nearly 16,000 employees worldwide, which made it the biggest trampoline park operator in the world.

 On August 22, 2018, CircusTrix celebrated the opening of their 300th park.
 The chain was recognized as Utah's second fastest-growing company in 2018 by Utah Business Magazine.
 CircusTrix was also ranked in the top 2,000 fastest-growing private companies on the Inc. 5000 list two years in a row.

+On January 21, 2023, CircusTrix underwent a rebrand, sold off its European parks, and rebranded numerous parks to Sky Zone (parks located west of the Mississippi River) and DEFY (Parks located East of the Mississippi River).

 Parks

-Today CircusTrix operates over 319 indoor trampoline parks in North America, Europe, and Asia.
+At one point, CircusTrix operated over 319 indoor trampoline parks in North America, Europe, and Asia.
 Most parks consist of dozens of interconnected trampolines, American Ninja Warrior-style obstacle courses, soft foam pits, trapezes, and slacklines.
 Parks also contain special dodgeball and basketball courts along with aerial skills and parkour sections.
 Many parks also contain programs specifically for American Ninja Warrior training.

-Parks in the United States operate under a variety of brand names including 2Infinity, Cloud9, Defy, Defy Gravity, Gravitopia, High Rise, HighHeaven, JumpJam, Jumpology, Planet3, Rockin' Jump, Ryze, Sky Zone, Skywalk, Superfly and others.
+Parks in the United States operated under a variety of brand names including 2Infinity, Cloud9, Defy, Defy Gravity, Gravitopia, High Rise, HighHeaven, JumpJam, Jumpology, Planet3, Rockin' Jump, Ryze, Sky Zone, Skywalk, Superfly and others.
 High Rise Extreme Air Sports in Rogers, AR has been seen as a stand-out in the Greater Northwest Arkansas Region and a beacon of what CircusTrix aims to provide its guests.
 In Europe and Asia, most parks are branded as "Ryze."